 This past year, staff secured Congestion Mitigation Air Quality (CMAQ) grant funding for the replacement of the existing sixteen year-old system.
 Subsequently, staff began administration of the procurement for a replacement system.
 A request for proposals (RFP) was developed, including an updated technical scope to address new technological capabilities common in the industry.
-The procurement process is expected to be completed early Fiscal Year 2017/2018, with the bulk of work for Fiscal Year 2017/2018 associated with the project management for implementation, testing and system acceptance.
+The RFP process is expected to be completed early Fiscal Year 2017/2018, with the bulk of work for Fiscal Year 2017/2018 associated with the project management related to implementation, i.e. system design, equipment installation, testing and system acceptance.